satiscugcat/satiscugcat.github.io/_posts/2024-12-06-formal-verification-and-program-synthesis.markdown

 With this, the winter school concluded with a final interaction session with the Formal Methods faculty in IIT Delhi, where we discussed research, the importance of good communication, and the importance of having fun.

 That concludes the blog!
 I hope it was useful.
-I will be maintaining this blog and might add to it even in the future, so if you have any corrections or addendums, feel free to reach me!
+I will be maintaining this blog and might add to it even in the future, so if you have any corrections or addendums, feel free to reach me at my email!